bayeslife/mule-xml-to-object/README.md

 This maven project demonstrates how to convert from XML to Object

 The mule context contains a jaxb context which points to a specifc java package.
-The jaxb-xml-to-object-transformer reference the context and declares the java class expected to be returned.
+The jaxb-xml-to-object-transformer references the context and declares the java class expected to be returned.
 ```
 	<mulexml:jaxb-context name="myJaxb" packageNames="bayeslife"/>